kuleuven/jenkins-mattermost-plugin/README.md

 # Jenkins Instructions

 1. Set up a Mattermost server
-2. Configure an outgoing webhook
+2. Configure an incoming webhook
 3. Install this plugin on your Jenkins server
 4. Configure it in your Jenkins job and **add it as a Post-build action**.

 # Developer instructions

 Install Maven and JDK.
-This was last build with Maven 3.2.5 and OpenJDK 1.7.0\_75 on KUbuntu 14.04.

 Run unit tests